uzumal/webex-bot-gemini-webhook/README.md

 # Gemini Webex Bot 🤖💬

 Gemini is your friendly AI assistant for Webex spaces.
-It leverages the power of the Gemini AI model to provide intelligent responses and summaries within your conversations.
+It leverages the power of the Gemini AI model to provide intelligent responses and summaries within your conversations!

 ## Features ✨